christianbiango/mapty/README.md

 # Mapty app

-Fictional Map app used to register workouts and display them on map
+Fictional Map app used to register workouts and display them on map.
+Made for learning purposes